Ask us About Our 0% for 48 months Financing Option for Your Roofing, Siding, or Deck Project.

 However, vinyl is flexible and needs a flat surface.
 Your siding will only be as straight and stable as what lies underneath it.
 Therefore, your contractor may need to install a foam board first to level the surface.
 Many types of foam boards are insulating, making your home more energy-efficient.

 Unfortunately, all types of exterior cladding have R-values of less than 1.
 When considering the effectiveness of insulation, R-value is the standard measurement.
 The higher the R-value, the more resistance the product is to heat flow and the better it is at insulating.
 However, installing insulated vinyl siding increases your R-value providing measurable improvements in thermal performance.
 Some experts claim a 20% savings on your annual heating bills.
+When we come to your home to provide a free estimate, we will show you the options in the various grades of siding and explain the benefits of each.

 The primary purpose of siding is to protect the structural walls beneath it from the external elements.
 Yet, we also want our home to look beautiful.
 While vinyl siding provides both, proper installation is necessary to enjoy all the benefits.
 Incorrect installation is the primary cause of most vinyl siding issues.
 Thus, you must hire a qualified siding contractor to do the job.